drduh/macOS-Security-and-Privacy-Guide/README.md

 See [Entropy and Random Number Generators](https://calomel.org/entropy_random_number_generators.html) and [Fun with encryption and randomness](https://rsmith.home.xs4all.nl/howto/fun-with-encryption-and-randomness.html) for more information.

+It may also be possible to increase entropy with an external source, like [OneRNG](http://onerng.info/).

 Enable FileVault with `sudo fdesetup enable` or through **System Preferences** > **Security & Privacy** and reboot.

 If you can remember your password, there's no reason to save the **recovery key**.
 However, your encrypted data will be lost forever if you can't remember the password or recovery key.